facebook/react-native-website/docs/hermes.md

 <img width={300} height={300} style={{float: 'right', margin: '-30px 4px 0'}} src="/docs/assets/HermesLogo.svg" />
 </a>

-[Hermes](https://hermesengine.dev) is an open-source JavaScript engine optimized for running React Native apps on Android, iOS, Windows and macOS.
+[Hermes](https://hermesengine.dev) is an open-source JavaScript engine optimized for React Native.
 For many apps, enabling Hermes will result in improved start-up time, decreased memory usage, and smaller app size.
 At this time Hermes is an **opt-in** React Native feature, and this guide explains how to enable it.

 First, ensure you're using at least version 0.60.4 of React Native.